dethariyanikunj/family_connect/README.md

 # 🏠 FamilyConnect – Head & Member Registration Module

-Welcome to `FamilyConnect`, a Flutter app developed as part of an assignment for Wallet Hunter.
-This app enables efficient registration and visual management of family structures.
+Welcome to `FamilyConnect`, This app enables efficient registration and visual management of family structures.

 ---